-2.3 Representational bodies and industry associations
+2.4 Representational bodies and industry associations

-Industry and sector associations are formed for a number of reasons including:
+Industry and sector associations are formed to ensure the interests of a sector or group are represented in public processes.

-- ensure the interests of a sector or group are represented in public processes or debate on issues so that members can attend to their interests e.g. run a business profitably; manage the natural resources or ensure equitable access to a public resource - coordinating and representing the views and interests of the members - making decisions on issues in the industry such as membership fees, methods of representation - being proactive in addressing issues that are important to the organisation - coordinating activities to improve the welfare of its members e.g. marketing - advocacy influencing perceptions, policies and decisions
+This includes in processes and issues that affect the ability of people to attend to their interests e.g. run a business profitably, manage the natural resources or ensure equitable access to a public resource.

+Purpose of industry associations

+Generally speaking, there are four main purposes of an industry association:

+- coordinating and representing the views and interests of the members

+- making decisions

+- getting action to happen

+- advocacy

+These can be seen in the statements from some seafood associations on the following page.

-These roles can be seen in the following statements from some seafood associations:
+These can be seen in the following statements from some seafood associations: